Drusilla (descendant of Cleopatra)

-Drusilla (Δρουσίλλη; between 30-40 AD – after 54 AD) was a princess of the Roman client kingdom of Mauretania in North Africa.
+Drusilla (Δρουσίλλη; between AD 30-40 – after 54) was a princess of the Roman client kingdom of Mauretania in North Africa.
 She was a descendant of Pharaoh Cleopatra VII of Ptolemaic Egypt and Roman triumvir Mark Antony, most likely through their grandson, Ptolemy of Mauretania.
 She was married to the procurator Marcus Antonius Felix in the reign of Roman emperor Claudius.

 Family

-Drusilla's lineage is not entirely clear; Tacitus calls her a granddaughter of Cleopatra VII and Mark Antony, which would make her a daughter of King Juba II and Queen Cleopatra Selene II of Mauretania, but the chronology of her lifespan makes it more likely that she was their great-granddaughter.
-Being descendant of Cleopatra VII, Drusilla was probably born to Ptolemy of Mauretania (son of Juba and Selene) and his wife, Julia Urania, as Cleopatra's sons Alexander Helios and Ptolemy Philadelphus are presumed to have die childless.
+Drusilla's lineage is not entirely clear; Tacitus calls her a granddaughter of Cleopatra and Mark Antony, which would make her a daughter of King Juba II and Queen Cleopatra Selene II of Mauretania, but the chronology of her lifespan makes it more likely that she was their great-granddaughter.
+Being descendant of Cleopatra VII, Drusilla was probably born to Ptolemy of Mauretania (son of Juba and Selene) and his wife, Julia Urania, as Cleopatra's sons Alexander Helios and Ptolemy Philadelphus are presumed to have died childless.

 Her mother may have been a member of the Royal family of Emesa - she could be "Queen Julia Urania" who is mentioned in the funeral inscription of her freedwoman Julia Bodina at Caesaria.

 Early life

 Drusilla was most probably born in Caesaria (modern Cherchell, Algeria), the capital of the Roman client kingdom of Mauretania.
-She was named in honor of her father's second maternal cousin Julia Drusilla, one of the sisters of the Roman Emperor Caligula who died around the time of her birth.
+She was named in honor of Ptolemy of Mauretania's (her presumed father) second maternal cousin Julia Drusilla, one of the sisters of the Roman Emperor Caligula who died around the time of her birth.

 First marriage

-Her father was executed while visiting Rome in 40.
+Ptolemy of Mauretania was executed while visiting Rome in 40.
 Mauretania was annexed by Rome and later became two Roman provinces.
 Drusilla was probably raised in the Imperial Family in Rome.
-Around 53, the Roman Emperor Claudius arranged for her to marry Marcus Antonius Felix, a Greek freedman who was the Roman Governor of Judea.
-In 54 Felix divorced Drusilla as he fell in love with and married the Herodian princess Drusilla.
+At an unknown point before 54 AD, most likely around 53 AD, the Roman Emperor Claudius arranged for her to marry Marcus Antonius Felix, a Greek freedman who was the Roman Governor of Judea.
+Before or in 54 Felix divorced Drusilla as he fell in love with and married the Herodian princess Drusilla.

 Drusilla held the Latin honorary title of Regina.
 The Roman historian Suetonius only uses the word Regina to describe a queen regnant or a queen consort.
 According to Suetonius, she is one of the three queens whom Felix married.
 Her title may have been purely honorary; possibly it reveals Felix's influence, the high position to which Claudius had appointed him, and his quasi-royal status in the imperial court.
 (As explained by Tacitus, Felix and his brother Marcus Antonius Pallas were descended from the Greek kings of Arcadia.)
 At the time of her first marriage, Drusilla was the only daughter of a king of a former kingdom, which may explain her title; however, title most likely means she married a ruling king after her divorce from the first husband.